 Is it any good?

-Although this movie might be enjoyable for kids who enjoy Pokemon -- and for young parents who grew up in the 1990s and are feeling nostalgic for toys from their childhood -- on the whole, this movie is little more than an infomercial for the Pokemon line of toy products.
+This movie might be enjoyable for kids who like Pokemon -- and for young parents who grew up in the 1990s and are feeling nostalgic for toys from their childhood.
+But on the whole, this movie is little more than an infomercial for the Pokemon line of toy products.
 The kids essentially play Pokemon sans the trading cards, and much of the action is derived from when these toy products come to life and get into battle.

 For those who aren't in the above-mentioned categories, this movie is somewhat difficult to follow and not very interesting.
 There seem to be two or three narratives going on at the same time, but none of them is as remotely engaging and as filled with conflict as the actual battles among Pokemon creatures.
 Many of the character voicings are annoying and distracting, and the overall result is a muddled movie that feels like little more than an attempt to sell toys.